henrygd/bigpicture/README.md

 ![Example page screenshot](https://i.imgur.com/7T6dnN3.gif)

-Vanilla JavaScript image / video viewer.
-Doesn't sit on the DOM when inactive.
+Vanilla JavaScript image / video viewer meant to be as lightweight and easy to use as possible.

+A slightly larger option with more features is in development.
+To test it out or provide feedback see https://github.com/henrygd/bigger-picture

 ##### [Check out the example page here](https://henrygd.me/bigpicture)